 The external components capture environmental sounds as well as speech and music.

 They process the sound so that it can be transmitted across the skin to the implant.
-The implant then passes the signals to the electrode array.

 Individual electrodes deliver these signals to the hearing nerve.

 Anyone who is suffering with severe to profound deafness, which means not being able to hear sound stronger than 90 dB HL at a frequency of 2 – 4 kHz (a measuring unit of intensity of sound) will need cochlear implants.